Did you know you can reduce your liability at tax time by using standard business tax deductions?

 If you work in a home office and need to repair the heat for your entire home, you can deduct a percentage of the heating repair by using the percentage of square footage your home office occupies in your home.

 Additionally, you can recover costs for repairs that increase the value of a property through depreciation.
-These improvements are considered a capital expense, one that materially adds to the value of the property, prolongs its life, or adapts the property to a different use.
+These improvements are considered a capital expense that materially adds to the property's value, prolongs its life, or adapts the property to a different use.
 For example, the cost to replace a roof would be capitalized and written off over the entire economic life of that investment.
 In other words, it wouldn't be an immediate deduction of the full amount.

 12. Fees and Commissions

 You can write off commissions and fees that you report on Form 1099-MISC.
 However, you cannot write off all fees.
 For instance, you cannot deduct the commission you pay to a real estate agent.

 Travel costs can really eat into your profits.
 Fortunately, you can deduct business travel expenses.